 The remainder of this paper is organized as follows.
 Section 1 describes prior tests of the pecking order and develops our hypotheses.
 Section 2 describes our data.
 Section 3 presents our main results on the effect of controlling for debt capacity.
-Section 4 examines an aspect of financing behavior for which the tradeoff and pecking order theories provide conflicting predictions.
-Section 5 examines the intuition that firms facing greater amounts of asymmetric information should follow the pecking order more closely.
-Section 6 concludes.
+Section 4 examines the intuition that firms facing greater amounts of asymmetric information should follow the pecking order more closely.
+Section 5 concludes.